-Until fairly recently, kiwi was considered an exotic, difficult to obtain and for use on special occasions only fruit with a price per pound to match.
-No doubt this was because kiwi fruit was imported from such far off lands as New Zealand, Chile and Italy.
-But did you know that if you crave kiwi and live in USDA zones 7-9, you can grow your own?
+Until fairly recently, kiwi was considered an exotic, difficult to obtain, and special-occasions-only fruit, with a price per pound to match.
+No doubt this was because kiwi fruit was imported from such far-off lands as New Zealand, Chile, and Italy.
+Did you know that if you crave kiwi and live in USDA zones 7 through 9, though, you can grow your own?
 In fact, growing kiwis in zone 9 is quite easy, especially if you select kiwi vines suited for zone 9.
 Read on to find out about growing kiwi vines in zone 9 and additional information about zone 9 kiwi plants.

 About Kiwi Vines in Zone 9